brineamelia/P1-WIL/README.md

 As a user I wanted to learn something new, this was achieved by keeping text minimal and including numeric values in order to provide easy memorable information.

 As a user I wanted to have access to further information not included on the website.
 This was achieved by including external links to websites relating to the topic of the site.

+MANUAL TESTING:

+- The code for this website has been put through a css-validator and a html-validator.
+Multiple errors were displayed and corrected to ensure the code was error free on submitting the project.

+- All links have been clicked and hovered over to ensure accessibility

+- All pages loaded correctly on all size devices that were checked

+- All social media links worked correctly

+- All images loaded on each pages as expected

+- All external links opened in a new tab and went to the correct website

 Devices: I tested the responsiveness and functionality of the website against the following devices: